In Davao, P100,000 reward up for info on PH eagle shooter

 APPEAL FOR HELP A social media card released by the Department of Environment and Natural Resources announced the P100,000 reward for leads on the identity of the shooter of Philippine Eagle “Mangayon” in Davao de Oro. —DENR Davao Facebook page

-DAVAO CITY, Philippines — Wildlife conservationists have welcomed the offer of reward for those who can lead authorities to the hunter who shot and killed a male juvenile Philippine eagle (Pithecophaga jefferyi) named “Mangayon” in Davao de Oro province early this month.
+DAVAO CITY, Philippines — Wildlife conservationists have welcomed the offer of a reward for those who can lead authorities to the hunter who shot and killed a male juvenile Philippine eagle (Pithecophaga jefferyi) named “Mangayon” in Davao de Oro province early this month.

 “Help us find justice for Mangayon!
-We will offer a bounty for any person who has viable information on Mangayon’s killer!” read a social media card released on Monday by the Provincial Environment and Natural Resources Office (Penro) of Davao de Oro which announced the P100,000 reward.
+We will offer a bounty for any person who has viable information on Mangayon’s killer!” read a social media card released on Monday by the Provincial Environment and Natural Resources Office (Penro) of Davao de Oro, which announced the P100,000 reward.

 READ: Philippine eagle killed in Davao de Oro